Houston4444/RaySession/README.md

 # ![RaySession Logo](https://raw.githubusercontent.com/Houston4444/RaySession/master/resources/128x128/raysession.png) RaySession

-# ---  README for Ray Session  ---
+# ---  README for RaySession  ---

-Ray Session is a GNU/Linux session manager for audio programs as Ardour, Carla, QTractor, Non-Timeline, etc...<br>
+RaySession is a GNU/Linux session manager for audio programs as Ardour, Carla, QTractor, Non-Timeline, etc...<br>
-It uses the same OSC API as Non Session Manager, so programs compatible with NSM are also compatible with Ray Session.<br>
+It uses the same OSC API as Non Session Manager, so programs compatible with NSM are also compatible with RaySession.<br>
 As Non Session Manager, the principle is to load together audio programs, then be able to save or close all documents together.<br>

-Ray Session offers a little more:
+RaySession offers a little more:

 * Factory templates for NSM and LASH compatible applications
 * Possibility to save any client as template